-Consolidation therapy is treatment given after cancer is in remission following the initial therapy.
-The goal of consolidation therapy is to "consolidate" the remission by lowering the number of residual leukemia cells in the body or eliminating them entirely.
+The goal of consolidation is to "consolidate" the remission by lowering the number of residual leukemia cells in the body or eliminating them entirely.
 There are two basic treatment options for postremission therapy:

-- Additional intensive chemotherapy - Allogeneic stem cell transplantation (See Stem Cell Transplantation on page 22)
+- Additional intensive chemotherapy - Allogeneic stem cell transplantation

 Patients with favorable risk factors are often given intensive chemotherapy with intermediate or high-dose cytarabine and other drugs for their consolidation therapy.
 In the consolidation phase, patients generally receive multiple cycles of chemotherapy.
 The number of chemotherapy cycles varies from patient to patient.
-Patients may be hospitalized or receive post-remission therapy in an outpatient setting, depending on the type of treatment and other factors.
+Patients may be hospitalized or receive consolidation therapy in an outpatient setting, depending on the type of treatment and other factors.

-Patients with high-risk AML, based on their prognostic factors, receive more aggressive therapy, such as allogeneic stem cell transplantation (see Stem Cell Transplantation on page 22 for more information), during the consolidation phase of treatment.
+Patients with high-risk AML, based on their prognostic factors, receive more aggressive therapy, such as allogeneic stem cell transplantation (see Stem Cell Transplantation on page 26 for more information), during the consolidation phase of treatment.
 Allogeneic stem cell transplantation is a complex treatment that can cause serious, life-threatening side effects.
 So, it is important to discuss the benefits and risks of this procedure with your doctor.